pmalmgren/launch-buddies/README.md

 The first program gets launched with `fork()`.
 After `fork()` returns, the child process performs a blocking read on a pipe created by the parent.

-The second program also gets launched with `fork()`, except it immediately calls `exec()`.
-The parent process sleeps for a second and then sends data on a pipe to the first process.
+The second program also gets launched with `fork()` and immediately calls `exec()`.
+The parent process sleeps for 5 seconds and then sends data on a pipe to the first process.
 Once the first process reads data from the pipe, it calls `exec()`.

 The parent waits for its children.
 After the first child exits, the parent will send a signal (currently `SIGINT`) to the second process to kill that one.